 While Peplink's Pepwave routers are not specifically designed with individual mobile users in mind, they do offer solid and well supported products that many mobile uses have grown to rely on.

-In particular, the Pepwave Surf SOHO (Small Office / Home Office) is a capable router with four downstream gigabit ethernet ports, an ethernet WAN port, and great support for tethering cellular modems and hotspots over USB.
+In particular, the Pepwave Surf SOHO (Small Office / Home Office) MK3 version released in November 2016 is a capable router with four downstream gigabit ethernet ports, an ethernet WAN port, and great support for tethering cellular modems and hotspots over USB.

-This potent combination of features makes the Pepwave Surf SOHO very well suited to be the hub of a mobile network - and we consider it to be a worthy Top Pick.
+This potent combination of features makes the Pepwave Surf SOHO very well suited to be the hub of a mobile network based on Wi-Fi and USB cellular tethering WAN inputs.

 - Wi-Fi Router: Yes - Simultaneous Dual Band

-- Cellular Tethering via USB: Yes - Most USB modems, hotspots and Android devices supported.
+- USB Tethering Support: Yes, most USB modems, hotspots and Android devices supported.

 - Integrated Cellular Modem: No